-Keep foreign metal objects, such as screws, staples and paper clips, out of the USB port.
+Do not block the cooling vents.
+Keep foreign metal objects, such as screws, staples and paper clips, out of the cooling vents.
 Foreign metal objects can create a short circuit, which can cause damage and fire, possibly resulting in serious injury.